-Saana Isojunno is a research fellow at the University of St Andrews Sea Mammal Research Unit (SMRU).
+Saana Isojunno is a senior research fellow at the University of St Andrews Sea Mammal Research Unit (SMRU).
 Saana pulled the ECOPredS project together and continues to drive it forward.
 Her research in animal ecology strives to understand individual flexibility and resilience to cope with environmental stressors and change, especially in foraging and predator-prey contexts.
 You can read more about her work at her research/outreach website.

 Gordon Hastie is a senior research fellow in SMRU.
 Gordon’s research is focused on how marine mammals utilize their dynamic marine environment and adjust to both natural and anthropogenic changes – including tidal flows, predation risk, renewable energy development and other underwater noise sources.